pozitron57/helix/README.md

 ## Warning

 This theme isn't suitable for hexo beginners.
-You should understand strutcture of the theme/ folder.
+You should understand structure of the theme folder.
-You should be able to at least edit javascript code in theme/layout/*.ejs files.
+You should be able to at least edit javascript code in `theme/layout/*.ejs` files.

 No setup is available in
 `theme/_config.yml`.
 Instead, edit `theme/layout/*.ejs` files.
 It is a less